millertechnologygroup/resh/README.md

 resh (Resource Shell) is a next-generation automation platform designed for the AI era.
 While traditional tools like Ansible and Terraform were built for humans writing YAML, resh provides **structured, typed outputs** that both AI agents and human operators can reliably consume.

-**v0.7 Alpha demonstrates the core vision with 25 working handles.**
+**v0.9 Alpha demonstrates the enhanced automation vision with 28 working handles plus comprehensive automation utilities.**

 ### The Problem